-More than just a temporary stop over for foreign tourists who got fascinated by its fine beaches, more foreigners have decided to settle down in the Philippines.
+More than just a temporary stopover for foreign tourists who got fascinated by its beautiful beaches, more foreigners have decided to settle down in the Philippines.

 There are plenty of perks for a foreigner to live in the Philippines.
 For citizens who wish to trade plowing snow with year-long sunshine, you got it here.
-Cost of living in the Philippines is ranked 92nd among 115 countries, and perhaps the most valuable asset are the friendly Filipino locals.
+The cost of living in the Philippines is ranked 92nd among 115 countries, and perhaps the most valuable asset is the friendly Filipino locals.

-Expats can live comfortably at $1,000 a month, including housing costs, food, basic healthcare and leisure activities.
-That’s huge savings compared back home, and for retirees it’s a great deal even more.
+Expats can live comfortably at $1,000 a month, including housing costs, food, primary healthcare, and leisure activities.
+That’s enormous savings compared back home, and for retirees, it’s a great deal even more.

 When it comes to property ownership, foreigners are prohibited from owning land in the Philippines, though they can legally own a residence.

-Here are some of the options foreigners who wish to buy residence in the Philippines.
+Here are some of the options of foreigners who wish to buy a residence in the Philippines.

 Buy a condominium unit

-One of the easiest option is to purchase a condominium, a hybrid type of residential unit that falls outside traditional structures that sit on a lot no foreigner is able to own under current Philippine constitution.
+One of the easiest options is to purchase a condominium, a hybrid type of residential unit that falls outside traditional structures that sit on a lot.
+No foreigner can own a piece of land under the current Philippine constitution.
 With a condo, you only own the condo unit itself – not the land beneath it.
 The Philippine Condominium Act specifies that foreigners can own condominium units, as long as 60% of the units in the building are owned by Filipinos, a very likely scenario with how Filipinos have adopted this modern way of living.